SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    If you try to access or modify a value for an index that is outside of an array's existing bounds, you will trigger a runtime error.
-   However, you can check that an index is valid before using it, by comparing it to the array's ``count`` property.
+   You can check that an index is valid before using it by comparing it to the array's ``count`` property.
    Except when ``count`` is ``0`` (meaning the array is empty), the largest valid index in an array will always be ``count - 1``,